Easy High-Fiber Breakfast Ideas for Athletes

 What is Fiber?

 When discussing dietary fiber, it is classified into two types based on the fiber’s solubility in water.
-The two groups function differently in the body providing different health benefits.
+The The two types, soluble and insoluble fiber, function differently in the body providing different health benefits (1, 2).

 Soluble Fiber